getodk/central/README.md

     * Change the `SSLDOMAIN` line so that after the `=` is the domain name you registered above.
 As an example: `SSLDOMAIN=MyOdkCollectionServer.com`.
 Do not include anything like `http://`.
     * Change the `SSLEMAIL` line so that after the `=` is your own email address.
 The Let's Encrypt service will use this address only to notify you if something is wrong with your security certificate.
     * Hold `Ctrl` and press `X` to quit the text editor.
 Press `Y` to indicate that you want to save the file, and then press **Enter** to confirm the file name.
 Do not change the file name.
+12. Next, you need to bundle everything together into a server.
+Run `make` to do this.
-12. You now have everything you need to start your ODK server software.
+13. You now have everything you need to start your ODK server software.
 Type `docker-compose up -d` and the server will start working on this.
-13. At this point, you can try visiting the domain name you registered to see if it all worked.
+14. At this point, you can try visiting the domain name you registered to see if it all worked.
 If it doesn't, you may have to wait a few minutes or hours for the domain name itself to get working.
-14. Once you do see it working, you'll want to set up your first administrator account.
+15. Once you do see it working, you'll want to set up your first administrator account.
 To do this:
     1. In the server window, type `docker-compose exec service odk-cmd --email YOUREMAIL@ADDRESSHERE.com user-create`.
 Press **Enter**, and you will be asked for a password for this new account.
     2. The previous step created an account but did not make it an administrator.
 To do this, type `docker-compose exec service odk-cmd --email YOUREMAIL@ADDRESSHERE.com user-promote` **Enter**.
     3. You are done for now, but if you ever lose track of your password, you can always reset it by typing `docker-compose exec service odk-cmd --email YOUREMAIL@ADDRESSHERE.com user-set-password`.
 As with account creation, you will be prompted for a new password after you press **Enter**.